KVerbarg/gb-salesdata/abap/Import2ERP.md

 | Distr.
 Channel | WH | WH  || WH   | WH

 and change "SalesOrg1" > "Delivering Plant" to HH00 or MI00, resp.
-Also adapt "Sales: General/Plant Data" > "Trans.Group" to "On pallets", "Loading Grp." to "Hand lift".
+~~Also adapt "Sales: General/Plant Data" > "Trans.Group" from "Box" to "On pallets", "Loading Grp." from "Manual" to "Hand lift".
 Otherwise, we will get a warning in the sales order because route determination will not find a shipping point.
-Check the settings using the SQL for materials in `GeneratorGB.iynb`.
+Check the settings using the SQL for materials in `GeneratorGB.iynb`.~~
+Alternatively, in Global Bike, the route determination (SPRO > Sales and Distribution > Basic Functions > Routes > Route Determination > Maintain Route Determination) will be extended for all Dep.
+Country / Dest.
+Country combinations of US/DE (plus resp. zones) and with/without weight group(s), shipping condition 01 (standard), TGroup 003 (box).
+Also in SPRO > Logistics Execution > Shipping > Basic Shipping Functions > Shipping Point and Goods Receiving Point Determination > Set Up Storage-Location-Dependent Shipping Point Determination > Assign Shipping Point: add entries for loading Group 0004.

+#### ORBC1000
 Exception: ORBC1000 has no sales data at all.
+$\rightarrow$ We will not use this material at all.

-Therefore, I copied sales data from another material (GRWL2000 for org unit DN00/WH) to ORBC1000 for DN00/WH.
+~~Therefore, I copied sales data from another material (GRWL2000 for org unit DN00/WH) to ORBC1000 for DN00/WH.
 Modify delivery plant and taxation as needed.
 Do this for all four sales orgs.
 On "Basic Data 1", change Division from 00 (cross-division) to BI.
-Also copy the data for all four plants / FG00 from another material and adapt fields as needed until using the material in a sales order is possible.
+Also copy the data for all four plants / FG00 from another material and adapt fields as needed until using the material in a sales order is possible.~~

+~~Change the Division from BI to AS.~~

+~~The Base unit of measure is PC instead of EA.
+This cannot be changed easily, as stock and open sales orders exist.~~

 ## Business partner id